The Emergent Fine Structure Constant of Quantum Spin Ice Is Large: Supplemental Material

 \textbf{Extent of the deconfined phase} Previous work~\cite{Hermele2004, Shannon2012, Gingras2014} has established that the unperturbed QSI model ($\mu = \zeta = 0$), Eq.~\eqref{eqn:QSIeff}, lies in the deconfined eQED phase.
 It is further well established that this phase extends along the $\zeta = 0$ axis up to the RK point at $\mu = 1$ and down to $\mu \approx -0.5$~\cite{Shannon2012}, outside of which the system transitions into confining ordered states.
 Our numerical investigations are consistent with these expectations, finding evidence of a first order transition into a different topological sector at $\mu \approx -0.5$ and the RK transition at $\mu = 1$.

-The extent of the eQED phase in the presence of the two-body $\zeta$ term has not been previously studied.
-Here we elaborate on the claim in the main text that Eqn.~\eqref{eqn:QSIeff} with $\mu = 0$ in Eqn.~\eqref{eqn:QSIp} realizes an eQED phase for $-0.2\lesssim \zeta \lesssim 1$.
-We find that at $\zeta \sim -0.2$, there is a transition to a finite electric field state (ie. the ground state moves to a non-zero topological sector) and at $\zeta\sim 1$ a phase transition to a finite momentum state.
+The two-body $\zeta$ term has been briefly discussed previously in the literature \cite{Savary2012, Chen2016}, but has yet to be numerically investigated.
+In particular, the extent of the eQED phase along this axis has not been previously studied.
+Here we elaborate on the claim that Eqn.~\eqref{eqn:QSIeff} with $\mu = 0$ in Eqn.~\eqref{eqn:QSIp} realizes an eQED phase for $-0.2\lesssim \zeta \lesssim 1$.

-As $\zeta$ is increased, ED data points in the $\bm{k} = (\pm \pi, \pm\pi,\pm\pi)$ momentum sector (the L point of the Brillouin zone) approach zero.
-These points correspond to a clear vertical line of data in the inset of Fig.~\ref{fig:e2_and_c_data}b at $|\bm{k}|a = \sqrt{3}\pi$.
+As $\zeta$ is increased, ED data in the $\bm{k} = (\pm \pi, \pm\pi,\pm\pi)$ momentum sector (the L point of the Brillouin zone) approach zero.
+These points correspond to the clear vertical line of data in the inset of Fig.~\ref{fig:e2_and_c_data}b at $|\bm{k}|a = \sqrt{3}\pi$.
 This suggests a phase transition into an ordered state at finite momentum.
 We expect the new ground state to possess long-range antiferromagnetic order and, in consideration of the excitation spectra at finite $|\bm{k}|$, that the transition may be understood in terms of magnetic monopole condensation from the eQED phase.
+This is consistent with theoretical work that found the condensation of magnetic monopoles in a pure $U(1)$ gauge theory on the diamond lattice corresponds to the development of antiferromagnetic order in QSI, but with $|\bm{k}|a = 2\pi$ ~\cite{Chen2016}.